Skip to main content

 17Does this calculator handle Amazon's Q4 storage surcharge?

 Yes.
 Under Advanced fees you'll find a Storage Season selector.
-Off-peak (January–September) uses the base per-cubic-foot storage rate; Q4 peak (October–December) applies a ~3.08Γ— multiplier reflecting Amazon's holiday-period rate for standard-size items.
+Off-peak (January–September) uses the base per-cubic-foot storage rate; Q4 peak (October–December) applies a ~3.08× multiplier reflecting Amazon's holiday-period rate for standard-size items.
 Your marketplace's specific rates are converted to your region currency in the results.
 Recommendation: ship inventory in September if you can, to avoid the spike.

 18How does the category dropdown auto-fill the referral fee?

-Picking a Product Category in the Setup section automatically populates the Referral Fee % from Amazon's published 2026 schedule (8–17% for most categories, up to 45% for Amazon Device Accessories).
-You can override the auto-filled rate if your product falls into one of Amazon's tiered subcategories β€” the help text on each category notes the exception.
+The category dropdown auto-fills your referral fee from Amazon's published 2026 schedule — 8–17% for most categories, up to 45% for Amazon Device Accessories.
+Override the auto-filled rate anytime if your product falls into a tiered subcategory; each category's help text notes the exception.

 19What is the inbound placement service fee, and can I avoid it?